davraops/davraops/README.md

 # 👋 Hi there!
-Rafael Avella Here!!!
+Rafael Avella here!

 I'm a seasoned **DevSecOps and Site Reliability Engineer (SRE)** with over 5 years of experience in automating, securing, and maintaining robust infrastructure systems.
 My passion lies in bridging the gap between development and operations, ensuring seamless integration and continuous delivery of high-quality software.